Smart UI for Construct 3

 Insert At

 In Layouter mode, inserts an object in the specified column and row, displacing the following components on cell.
+The object is not added to the hierarchy of the grid-layout.

 Next Page